In-person Poster Presenter Guidelines

 Uploading virtual poster files to the App

-Poster presentations at Dros22 will consist of two parts:
+Poster presentations at Worm23 will consist of two parts:

 - Live Poster Sessions: Most submitted abstracts will be scheduled as posters.
 If attending in person, authors will be assigned a designated time to present their posters.
 If you will be attending the meeting online, please view the Virtual poster presentation guidelines.
 All abstract authors who are not selected for a platform session MUST display a poster either online or in-person.

-- Virtual Poster Files in the App: Poster PDFs with an optional 2-minute audio overview, which will be available to conference registrants via the app between March 28 and May 1.
-Presenters will upload their posters between March 28 and March 31.
+- Virtual Poster Files in the App: Poster PDFs with an optional 2-minute audio overview, which will be available to conference registrants via the app between June 23 and July 19, 2023.
+Presenters will upload their posters by June 22.
 Attendees will be able to leave questions as comments on the poster entry in the app.
 Please see the online poster presentation instructions for additional details.

 Each poster presenter will need to do the following:

-- Register for the conference by February 15 if you will be attending in person.
-If you do not register by the deadline, you will not have board space at the meeting.
+- Presenter registration deadline for the conference was May 2, 2023 if you will be attending in person.
+If you did not register by the deadline, you will not have board space at the meeting.

 To find out your specific day and time for your presentation, please access your poster number here.
 The schedule, based on the letter accompanying your poster number, is listed below.